Skip to main contentArrow Right

 SERVER_URL=http://localhost:3000

 The SERVER_URL ENV variable refers to the URL that exposes your MCP server; in this case, it's the proxy URL.
-Make sure to replace the placeholders for DESCOPE_PROJECT_ID and DESCOPE_MANAGEMENT_KEY with the values you obtained from your Descope console.
+Make sure to replace the placeholder for DESCOPE_PROJECT_ID with the value you obtained from your Descope console.

 Next, open the src/auth-proxy.ts file and add the following imports: